 Gluten – dietary villain or innocent bystander?

-More than 20% of people claim to follow a gluten-free diet, although only 1% have coeliac disease, an autoimmune illness in which even trace amounts of gluten provoke the body’s immune system to attack itself.
-This is a serious and lifelong ailment that necessitates the complete elimination of gluten.
+More than 20% of people claim to follow a gluten free or wheat free diet, although only 1% have coeliac disease.
+Coeliac disease is an autoimmune illness in which even a small deviation from a completely gluten free diet can provoke the body’s immune system to attack itself.
+This is a serious and lifelong ailment that necessitates the complete commitment to a gluten free diet.

-In Australia, only 20% of those with coeliac disease have been identified, therefore many people have the condition but are unaware of it.
-As a result, a small number of the initial 20% may be avoiding gluten because they have discovered that they feel better without it but have not been diagnosed.
+In Australia, only 20% of those with coeliac disease have been identified; therefore, many people have the condition but are unaware of it.
+As a result, the other 80% of people with coeliac disease but don’t know it, may be going gluten free or wheat free because they have discovered that they feel better without it but don’t know why.

-A simple blood test can rule out coleac disease; however, you must have eaten 8-10g of gluten per day for 6 weeks prior to the test.
-This is approximately four slices of bread.
+A simple blood test can rule out coeliac disease; however, you must have eaten 8-10g of gluten (equal to about 4 slices of bread) per day for 6-8 weeks prior to the test for it to provide an accurate result.
 The test looks for indicators that your body is reacting to gluten, which it can only do if you consume it on a regular basis.
-So, even if you have coeliac disease, you are more likely to receive a negative test result if you do not consume enough gluten.
+So, even if you have coeliac disease, you are more likely to receive a negative test result if you eat gluten free prior to your test.

-If you are unable to tolerate gluten, gene testing can rule out coeliac disease.
+If you are following a gluten free diet because you feel your gut and body feels better without it then gene testing can rule out coeliac disease.
 This can establish whether you are genetically predisposed to celiac disease.
-If this is negative, you can rule out coeliac disease as the source of your problems with bread and other wheat-based foods.
+It has been estimated that 99.9% of people with coeliac disease have the genes HLA-DQ2 or HLA-DQ8 compared to around 30% of the general population.
+So if this genetic test is negative, you can rule out coeliac disease as the source of your problems with bread and other wheat based foods.
 If it is positive, you should see your doctor and a dietitian about how to complete the gluten challenge while feeling as well as possible.

 Another reason people may feel better is a condition known as non-coeliac wheat sensitivity.
 According to some well-designed research, people’s gastrointestinal symptoms improved as a result of a reduction in dietary components found in the carbohydrate element of wheat that are known to irritate the gut.
 Recent small but high-quality trials found that removing a carbohydrate known as fructans from the diet relieved stomach symptoms, but not gluten.